 Gale choose that moment to stop skirting around the outskirts of the battle.
 The final member of Team One zipped toward the criminal, flying across the floor as little more than a blur.
 Before the man could figure out what was going on, Gale had leapt forward into a spinning roundhouse kick, looking like a character straight out of an action flick.
 The left side of the gangster’s chest collapsed around the blow, and he was sent flying through the air, whiplash causing his head to flop back and forth bonelessly.

 Husk raised his arm, still pumped up from the short fight and intending to shoot the mangled Talent out of the air.
 He stopped himself at the last second.
 In the unlikely case that the enemy wasn’t already dead, he was still in no condition to be continuing any sort of attack.
 And the researchers back at HQ would want the body intact, though hardly anything had ever been learned from the corpse of a Talent regardless of how many scientists had been thrown at the problem.
 Still, there was no reason for Husk to obliterate the body.

 Team One’s leader sighed and lowered his arm.
 Now that the actual fighting was over, the only thing he could hear was his own blood pounding in his ears.
 Adrenaline raced through him.
 Behind Husk, Spearhead hauled himself back to his feet, the larger man’s swirling, spectral armour vanishing into nothing.

 “That’s that.”
-Gale remarked, zipping over to her team mates.
+Gale remarked.
 Spearhead nodded.
 They both looked toward their leader.